ChrisHutchinson1982/CV/README.md

 In my previous career within Financial Services, through self learning, I became an expert in a variety of tools such as MS Excel, MS Access and MS Sharepoint.
 I used these technologies to implement a Global Coaching framework which helped pinpoint specific coaching activity, contributing to a 7% improvement in the departments Customer Service results.

 The pace of learning during the Bootcamp was intense but I relished the process.
-I was able to pick up a second language, Javascript, in a few days and tault myself how to develop features using the MERN stack on the [**Acebook**](https://github.com/ChrisHutchinson1982/acebook-mern-priceless) and [**Ecoliday**](https://github.com/ChrisHutchinson1982/Ecoliday) projects.
+I was able to pick up a second language, Javascript, in a few days and tault myself how to test drive new features using the MERN stack on the [**Acebook**](https://github.com/ChrisHutchinson1982/acebook-mern-priceless) and [**Ecoliday**](https://github.com/ChrisHutchinson1982/Ecoliday) projects.

 Now that I have graduated from Makers, I am eager to learn as much as possible so that I keep growing as a developer.
 I am excited to work on new challenges, gain new knowledge and use my existing skills to enhance my future projects.